joshmarinacci/canvasdeepdive-book/presentations/ble.md

 ---

+I learned a few lessons from this project.
+First, using the prefab apps is limiting, but it's quite fast for prototyping purposes.
+Second, BLE can very easily be overwhelmed by interference; and not just from other RF.
+I got tons of noise from the motor driver shield.
+I ended up having to move it to the side and wire it up by hand instead of stacking it.
+Also, when you use multiple shields, look up which pins they all use.
+I found that the docs may not be complete.
+For example, the BLE shield uses several control pins, but also the SPI bus, which I has it's own pins.

 So this is pretty cool, but I could already do this with a physical serial cable.
-The only difference is the wires.
+The only difference is the lack of wires.
+Which, with a mobile robot, is really important.

 But what about something that really needs the low power, like a smartwatch.
 Here's a quick one I built using the Xadow system from Seeedstudio.

 ---